owenpalfreymandev/owenpalfreymandev/README.md

 - 👋 Hi, I’m @owenpalfreymandev
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Python but want to learn JS
+- 🌱 I’m currently learning React Native with Typescript
-- 💞️ I’m making a game(ish) in Godot
+- 💞️ I want to make an app using hardware from the device, probably the camera
 - 📫 Wishlist my game (if it ever comes out)